zhelgadis/Epic.NET/_posts/2011-10-11-the-smartest-question.markdown

 Functional programming lead you to describe the problem, instead of the solution.
 If you know Haskell or Lisp you know what I mean.
-(I also cited HTML and XML, but it was confusing, I should have cited XSLT!)
+(I also cited HTML and XML, but it was confusing, I should have cite XSLT!)

 However the point is not the programming paradigm you adopt.